Alberto Naska: 2024: Back to racing in Italy

-In Mitjet Italian Series, his rivals include amongst others his friend Ian Rocca and EuroLegend Cup contender Davide Gaggianesi.
-At the first round at Circuit Paul Ricard, he ended Race 1 and 2 in P3, Race 3 in P2 and Race 4 in P6.
-At the second round at Autodromo Vallelunga he ended Race 1 in P1, Race 2 in P2, Race 3 in P3 and Race 4 in P2.
+In Mitjet Italian Series, Naska's rivals include amongst others his friend Ian Rocca and EuroLegend Cup contender Davide Gaggianesi.
+At the first round at Circuit Paul Ricard, he ended Race 1 and 2 in third, Race 3 in second and Race 4 in sixth.
+At the second round at Autodromo Vallelunga he ended Race 1 in first, Race 2 in second, Race 3 in third and Race 4 in second.
 At the third round at Autodromo di Pergusa, he ended both Race 1 and 2 in fourth position, Race 3 in seventh position and Race 4 in fifth position.
 At the fourth round at Mugello Circuit, he ended Race 1 in eleventh position, Race 2 in fifth position, Race 3 in eighth position and Race 4 in seventh position.
 At the fifth round at Misano World Circuit, he ended Race 1 in third position, Race 2 in seventh position, Race 3 in sixth position and Race 4 in fourth position.
 He concluded this championship in third position.

 2025: GT4 European Series

-In 2025, he announced he would race in the GT4 European Series and in the Lotus Cup Italy.
+In 2025, Naska announced he would race in the GT4 European Series, partnering with Stefano D'Aste and in the Lotus Cup Italy, later adding Legend Cars Italia, as well.

+At the first round of GT4 European Series at Circuit Paul Ricard, France, they concluded Race 1 in 21st position overall, sixth position PRO-Am category, while they concluded Race 2 with a DNF due to a contact with another car.
+At the second round at Circuit Zandvoort, Netherlands, they concluded Race 1 in 18th position overall, third position PRO-Am category, while they concluded Race 2 in 11th position overall, second position PRO-Am category.
+At the third round at Circuit de Spa-Francorchamps, Belgium, they concluded Race 1 with a DNF, while they concluded Race 2 in 9th position overall, first position PRO-Am category.
+At the fourth round at Misano World Circuit, Italy, they concluded Race 1 with a DNF, while they concluded Race 2 in 29th position overall, tenth position PRO-Am category.
+At the fifth round at Nurburgring GP-Strecke, Germany, they concluded Race 1 in 26th position overall, tenth position PRO-Am category, while they did not conclude Race 2, although being classified in 35th position, 12th position PRO-Am category.
+At the sixth and last round at Circuit de Barcelona-Catalunya, Spain, they concluded Race 1 in 17th position overall, seventh position PRO-Am category, while they concluded Race 2 in 25th position overall, 9th position PRO-Am category.
+They concluded this championship in seventh position PRO-Am category, with a 108-point disadvantage to first place PRO-Am category, which is Aston Martin crew composed by the Russian duo Stanislav Safronov-Aleksandr Vaintrub and a 12-point disadvantage to sixth place PRO-Am category, which is Ginetta crew composed by French drivers Thibaut and Hugo Mogica.